A lot or a little?

 - Subjects: Language & Reading: storytelling

-Science: animals, ecosystems
+Science: animals, ecosystems and the environment

 - Skills: Thinking & Reasoning: thinking critically

 - Price: $19.99

 - Topics: Magic and Fantasy, Ocean Creatures, Science and Nature

 - ESRB rating: E for Mild Fantasy Violence